Nightmare (Soulcalibur)

-Siegfried is a young German knight that, driven mad after unknowingly killing his father, becomes possessed by the evil sword Soul Edge and physically transforms into the demon known as Nightmare.
-Though Siegfried does temporarily regain his sanity after Nightmare is defeated by Xianghua in Soulcalibur (only to be taken over by Soul Edge again shortly after), it is not until after the events of Soulcalibur II that he is freed from the sword's control entirely and went on to pierce the cursed sword using Soul Calibur.
-He then seeks atonement for the atrocities he committed as Nightmare.
-In their final confrontation in Soulcalibur IV, Siegfried successfully destroyed Soul Edge and freed himself from the evil power.
+Nightmare (ナイトメア, Naitomea) is a fictional character and the main antagonist of the Soulcalibur series of video games.
+The evil possessor of Siegfried Schtauffen (ジークフリート・シュタウフェン, Jīkufurīto Shutaufen)'s body, he later becomes an entity entirely separated from Siegfried in Soulcalibur III onward.
+Nightmare is the living incarnation of Soul Edge and a vessel for Inferno.

-Nightmare first appeared in one of the possible endings for the Siegfried character in Soul Edge.
+Nightmare first appeared in one of the possible endings and as an alternative skin for the Siegfried character in the game Soul Edge.
 In the sequel Soulcalibur, he was given a name and featured as a central character.
-Ever since then, Nightmare has been the owner of the powerful evil sword Soul Edge, and thus the objective of most other characters in the story.
-Appearing in every game of the series, Nightmare has served as a recurring antagonist in contrast to the protagonist role played by Siegfried, as well as serving as Siegfried's archenemy.
+Ever since then, Nightmare has been a major antagonist, with his ownership of Soul Edge making him the objective of many other characters in the story.
+Nightmare has served as a recurring antagonist in contrast to the protagonist role played by Siegfried, as well as serving as Siegfried's archenemy until Soulcalibur V, where Graf Dumas (actually Raphael Sorel) becomes the new host for Nightmare/Soul Edge/Inferno.
+In Soulcalibur VI, which serves as a reboot, Siegfried is once again Nightmare/Inferno's host once more.

+Nightmare has appeared in all the sequels to Soulcalibur with visual differences between each game.
+His fighting style was altered from Soulcalibur II to Soulcalibur III after Siegfried became a separate character.